Rising Bubble#

 Call lethe-fluid by invoking:

-mpirun -np 8 lethe-fluid rising-bubble.prm
+mpirun -np 8 lethe-fluid rising-bubble-proj.prm

 to run the simulation using eight CPU cores.
 Feel free to use more.